What Does a Social Worker Do?

 - Actively participating in ongoing training as needed in order to meet all certification standards and credentialing policies

-Those who want to become social workers should bring with them certain soft skills, which include the following:
+Those who want to become social workers should develop certain soft skills, which include the following:

 - Service Orientation: A strong desire to help other people is essential.

-- Interpersonal Skills: In addition to listening and speaking skills, you also need social skills so that you connect with people.
+- Interpersonal skills: In addition to listening and speaking skills, you also need social skills so you connect with people.

-If you're interested in social work but none of the general or specialty areas appeal to you, you may want to look into any of the four other related professions below.
+If you're interested in social work but none of the general or specialty areas appeal to you, you may want to look into the professions listed below along with their median salary.

 - Marriage and family therapists: $48,790